GeorgiaStateDefenseForce/gsdf.georgia.gov/pages/1bde.md

 **Area of Operations**

 The Area of Operation for the 4th Battalion is centered around the north Georgia mountains and surrounding areas.
-However, we have been deployed to locations across Georgia, whenever needed, to augment the Georgia National Guard units and serve the citizens of our state.
+However, we have been deployed to locations across Georgia, whenever needed, to augment Georgia National Guard units and serve the citizens of our state.

 **What We Do**